Daily Mileage: 7-11 miles

 Want more from your experience?

 This tour is one of our Guided Walking Adventures, rated challenging, with an average of 6 to 7 hours of hiking per day, very limited options, and only short drives due to the inn-to-inn nature of this itinerary.
 There are significant ascents and descents averaging 2,600 and 2,400 feet, respectively, per day, typically sustained over 2 to 3 hours on switchback trails.
 The highest walking altitude on tour is 8,370 feet.
 The footing is uneven, with hikes on single-track trails with loose rocks, gravel, and roots that can be slippery when wet.
-Your guides set a steady yet comfortable pace to maximize your appreciation for this Alpine environment.
+Your leaders set a steady yet comfortable pace to maximize your appreciation for this Alpine environment.
 Hiking boots (not shoes) are required and hiking poles are highly recommended.
 This itinerary offers limited time for non-walking activities, except for a rest day in Courmayeur, and is perfect for guests interested in day-long hikes.

 Itinerary